manuel-serrano/icfp2024-sudoku/README.md

 solve([SudokuNakedSingle], myBoard);
 ```

 Run again the program.
+Depending on the puzzle you chose, the
-The execution should require a smaller number
+execution should require a smaller number of reactions, which is
-of reaction, which is visible in the logs the solver generate.
+visible in the logs the solver generate.

 The Sudoku solver logs information on the standard output port.
 First, when `solve` is called, it displays the strategies it has